 Because of this instinct to back up water, the beaver can cause problems for humans.
 Flooding of crops, industrial property and residential land may occur as a result of beaver dams.

 Beavers can be very territorial with other beavers and may fight to protect their pond.
-Although they will not purposely go after a human, making them feel threatened or trapped could result in an aggressive attack.
+Although they will not purposely approach a human, if they feel threatened or trapped it may result in an aggressive attack.
 If they are threatened in the water, they will slap their tail warning other beavers of danger, before diving under the water.
 If cornered on land, the beaver may hiss, lunge and use intimidation to frighten off the aggressor.

-After a three month gestation period, the beaver will have four to six young between April and June.
-The kits will spend the next two years with the mother, learning and babysitting next year's offspring.
-After two years, the juvenile beavers are expelled from the colony and migrate in search of a mate and residence.
+After a three-month gestation period, the beaver will have four to eight young between April and June.
+The kits will spend the next two years with the mother, learning from the adults and babysitting next year's offspring.
+After two years, the juvenile beavers are expelled from the colony and migrate in search of a mate and suitable habitat.

 Managing beavers can be difficult.
-However, there are some ways you can try to prevent beaver problems:
+However, there are some ways you can prevent issues and even coexist with beavers.

-- If the beaver is damming up a culvert, try a mesh guard.
-The guard should extend off the culvert to increase the area in which the beaver must dam.
+• If damming within a culvert is the concern, installing a metal grate that extends off the culvert into the creek will increase the area in which the beaver must dam.

-- If logging is the concern, protect the trees by wrapping chicken wire or galvanized steel around the base of each tree to a height of one metre.
+• If logging is the concern, protecting the trees by wrapping chicken wire or galvanized steel around the base of each tree to a height of one metre will stop further tree damage.

 If the issue persists, removing the beavers by trapping or shooting may be required.
-Agriculture Services assists with the removal of beavers and the breaching of dams when flooding is a concern.
+Professionals withing Agriculture and Environment may be able to assist with the removal of beavers and the breaching of dams when flooding is a concern.

 Further information: